lammps/lammps/doc/src/pair_amoeba.rst

 Description
 """""""""""

-The *amoeba* style computes the AMOEBA polarizeable field formulated by Jay Ponder's group at the U Washington at St Louis :ref:`(Ren)
+The *amoeba* style computes the AMOEBA polarizable field formulated by Jay Ponder's group at the U Washington at St Louis :ref:`(Ren)
 <amoeba-Ren>`, :ref:`(Shi) <amoeba-Shi>`.
 The *hippo* style computes
-the HIPPO polarizeable force field, an extension to AMOEBA, formulated by Josh Rackers and collaborators in the Ponder group :ref:`(Rackers)
+the HIPPO polarizable force field, an extension to AMOEBA, formulated by Josh Rackers and collaborators in the Ponder group :ref:`(Rackers)
 <amoeba-Rackers>`.